8-oo-8/python_files/README.md

-This repo records the process of python self-studying
+This repo records the process of python learning